adhithyakrishna/adhithyakrishna.github.io/content/en/tech/golang/DependencyInjection.md

 log 2021/02/01 18:49:04 home.go:19: Inside home
 {{< /boxmd >}}

-We can clearly see that the logger instance is initialised once and injected into wherever necessary.
+We can clearly see that the logger instance is initialized once and injected into wherever necessary.

 {{< alert theme="success" dir="ltr" >}}
 Find the source code here https://github.com/adhithyakrishna/go-dependency-injection